-The Year of the Introvert by Michaela Chung is a book that is wholeheartedly pro-introvert, and takes that stance that introversion is not a limitation.
-The tone has a motivational, coaching style as the author encourages you to embrace your authentic self.
-The book defines introverts as "people who gain energy in solitude and lose … Continue reading Book Review: The Year of the Introvert
+The Year of the Introvert by Michaela Chung is a book that is wholeheartedly pro-introvert.
+The book defines introverts as "people who gain energy in solitude and lose energy in stimulating environments."
+The author's stance is that introversion is not a limitation.
+The tone has a motivational, coaching style as the author encourages you to… Continue reading Book Review: The Year of the Introvert

-I had originally planned to use the feature image within this post, but just this morning I came across the photo above and LOVED it.
 Introversion and extroversion are personality traits lying at opposite ends of a spectrum.
 Some people fit with one extreme or another, but many people fall somewhere in the middle.
-Introversion … Continue reading How Common is Introversion?
+Introversion & extroversion – what's the difference?
+Much of the difference between the two comes down to energy – where someone tends to focus it, and… Continue reading How Common is Introversion?

 In this series, I dig a little deeper into the meaning of psychological terms.
-This week's term: personality trait vs. disorder Wikipedia defines personality traits as "habitual patterns of behaviour, thought, and emotion" that are mostly stable across time and context.
+This week's term is personality trait vs. disorder.
+Personality traits Wikipedia defines personality traits as "habitual patterns of behaviour, thought, and emotion" that are mostly stable across time and context.
 Some traits fall on a continuum, such as introversion/extraversion.
-It's unclear the extent to … Continue reading What is… a personality trait vs. disorder
+It's unclear… Continue reading What is… a personality trait vs. disorder